Tchouamo/Python-Projects/README.md

 Python Mini Projects

 Welcome to my Python projects repository!
-This repository contains several small projects that I have developed in Python.
+This repository contains several small projects that I have developed in Python inorder to improove my python coding skills.

 Included Projects: